Hypoallergenic Dog Breeds for People with Allergies

 Havanese

 The Havanese is a lesser-known but excellent choice for those looking for small hypoallergenic dogs.
-This breed has a silky coat that doesn’t shed much, reducing the amount of dander in the home.
+This breed has a silky coat that doesn’t shed much, reducing the amount of dander in the house.
 Havanese dogs are known for their affectionate and friendly nature, making them wonderful companions for those with allergies.

 Italian Greyhound